muftring/iu-netsci/topics/information-diffusion.md

 **threshold**: the point where the perceived benefits to an individual of doing something in question exceed the perceived cost; derived from the result of some (possibly complex) combination of costs and benefits.

 ## Equilibrium Outcomes
-Predict from the initial distribution of thresholds the ultimate number pr proportion making each of the two decisions.
+Predict from the initial distribution of thresholds the ultimate number or proportion making each of the two decisions.
 Mathematically, the question is one of finding **equilibrium** in a process occurring over time.

 ## Stability of Equilibrium Outcomes
 There is a need for systematic treatment of the stability of the equilibrium which follows from some given distribution thresholds.